lmammino/loige.co/astro/src/content/posts/2016-08-15_extracting-data-from-wikipedia-using-curl-grep-cut-and-other-bash-commands/index.md

 tags:
   - bash
   - shell
+description: By using a combination of curl, grep, cut, sort, uniq and other common bash utilities it is possible to extract structured data from Wikipedia and compute insights without writing a full program.
 ---

 In this article I am going to show you how I was able to extract and process some information from Wikipedia only using a combination of common bash utilities like `curl` and `grep`.